GoogleChromeLabs/chromeos_smart_card_connector/docs/index-third-party-application-developer.md

-# Documentation for developers of Chrome OS extensions/apps that need the PC/SC API
+# Documentation for developers of ChromeOS extensions/apps that need the PC/SC API

 ## Background

-The Smart Card Connector App acts as the provider of the **PC/SC API** to other Chrome OS extensions or apps.
+The Smart Card Connector App acts as the provider of the **PC/SC API** to other ChromeOS extensions or apps.

 The Smart Card Connector App plays, basically, the same role as the **PC/SC-Lite Daemon** does on Linux (see